ijemmao/task_bot/README.md

 We're not covering the datastores here.
 So your bot will forget conversations it has had.
 Botkit does provide a [storage api](https://github.com/howdyai/botkit#storing-information).

 If you want to try setting that up, its **extra credit** to have a convo that isn't only in memory.
 Heroku has free Mongo addons so that might be a direction to take.

+## Default/help responses

+Don't forget to make your bot able to respond to any messaged directed at it with at least a "what are you even talking about" — and it should also tell people what it is capable of doing for them in response to @yourbotname help

 ## Deploy On Heroku